-None of the performance obligations have been fully satisfied as of December 31, 2018.
-During the year ended December 31, 2018, the Company recognized no revenue in the Company's consolidated statements of operations and comprehensive loss under the Gilead Collaboration Agreement.
-The aggregate amount of the transaction price allocated to the Company's unsatisfied performance obligations and recorded in deferred revenue at December 31, 2018 is \$62.9 million.
-The Company expects to recognize the deferred revenue according to costs incurred, over the remaining research term for each respective program, which is up to three years as of December 2018; each research term is dependent on the timing of Gilead either exercising its options for the programs or terminating further development on the programs prior to the expiration date of the research term.
+In 2019, the Company recognized \$20.5 million in revenue under the Gilead Collaboration Agreement, of which \$14.7 million was included in the deferred revenue balance at the beginning of the period.
+The aggregate amount of the transaction price allocated to the Company's unsatisfied performance obligations and recorded in deferred revenue at December 31, 2019 is \$67.4 million.
+The Company will recognize the deferred revenue related to the research and development services based on a cost input method, over the remaining research term for each respective Gilead Program, which is a maximum of 2 years as of December 2019; each research term is dependent on the timing of Gilead either exercising its options for the Gilead Programs or terminating further development on the Gilead Programs prior to the expiration date of the research term.